 When I saw the first product images for the RF lens version, I did not see the traditional tripod mount ring grove and was concerned that this accessory would not be available.
-However, this is not a traditional lens, and there was a unique indent in the right location of the lens to mount a tripod ring.
-A later-received image clarified the indent's purpose and put the mount ring availability concern to rest.
+However, this is not a traditional lens, and three unique indents are provided in the location where a tripod ring would be mounted.
+A later-received image clarified the purpose of these indents and putting the mount ring availability concern to rest.

-The Tripod Mount Ring and Adapter E(B) (the B is for black) features an adapter, an inner piece that fits over the lens, anchors in the little slots, and is held in place by the ring over it.
+The Tripod Mount Ring and Adapter E(B) (B is for black) features an adapter, an inner piece that fits over the lens, anchors in the little slots, and is held in place by the ring over it.
 The adapter facilitates the ring's attachment and rotation.
 The E ring takes on a design similar to that of other recent RF lenses, including the Canon RF 70-200mm F2.8 L IS USM Lens.
-The ring is a very useful accessory and will be on my RF 100.
+The ring is a very useful accessory.

-While the RF 100 should be an outstanding lens and one that will see a great deal of use, the price is high.
+While the RF 100 is an outstanding lens in most regards and one that will see a great deal of use, the price is relatively high.
 Adaptable Sigma and Tamron lenses delivering very good image quality at considerably lower prices make the RF lens's price harder to justify.

 As an "RF" lens, the Canon RF 100mm F2.8 L Macro IS USM Lens is compatible with all Canon EOS R-series cameras.
 Canon USA provides a 1-year limited warranty.

-The reviewed Canon RF 100mm F2.8 L Macro IS USM Lens will be purchased online-retail.
+The reviewed Canon RF 100mm F2.8 L Macro IS USM Lens was purchased online-retail.

 Use the site's comparison tools to create additional comparisons.

-With a high-performing AF system, an advanced image stabilization system, this professional-grade lens has will surely deliver outstanding image quality.
-There is little doubt that the Canon RF 100mm F2.8 L Macro IS USM Lens will outperform all prior introduced Canon macro lenses.
-The up-to-1.4x magnification capability will take especially close-up imagery to a new level.
+With an extremely fast, high-performing AF system and an advanced image stabilization system, this professional-grade lens is capable of delivering outstanding image quality, optically outperforming all Canon macro lenses prior introduced.
+The up-to-1.4x magnification capability especially takes close-up imagery to a new level.